Surisai/Dictionary/README.md

 All global variables, functions, operators, and types should be encapsulated within the seneca namespace.

-Modules Overview
+#Modules Overview

-tester_1 Module (Provided):
+tester_1 Module :

-This module should not be modified!
-Study and understand its code to grasp the expected behavior. settings Module:
+This module should not be modified!Understand its code to grasp the expected behavior.

+Settings Module:

 This module handles the application configuration.
 Create a Settings structure that contains public data members and no member functions.
 Declare a global variable g_settings of this type in the header and define it in the implementation file.
 Public Members:

 m_show_all: A boolean flag.
 If true, the application will display all definitions for a word; otherwise, only the first definition will be shown (default: false).
 m_verbose: A boolean flag.
 If true, the application will display the part of speech for a word (default: false).
 m_time_units: A string attribute that stores the time units to be used when displaying operation durations.
-Possible values include seconds, milliseconds, microseconds, or nanoseconds (default: nanoseconds). event Module:
+Possible values include seconds, milliseconds, microseconds, or nanoseconds (default: nanoseconds).

+Event Module:

 The Event class stores information about a single event during the program’s execution.
 It should store the event name (as a string) and its duration (as a std::chrono::nanoseconds object).
 Public Members: